Yend0r/toy-robot-fsharp/README.md

 # toy-robot-fsharp
 Toy robot simulation challenge used as an interview test for a friend's company.
+I saw some submissions written in Elixir and Javascript and thought it looked like a fairly easy problem to do in F#.
+The logic for the robot was trivially easy and most of the time was spent parsing the command line input.

 The test is described as below: